PeterWong327/study-guide-notes/algorithms.md

  -  What supporting data structure might you use for BFS and DFS, respectively?
-  - DFS: use a stack to track current vertex/node.
+  - DFS: use a stack to track the path between current vertex and start vertex.
-  - BFS: use a queue to track current vertex/node.
+  - BFS: use a queue to track path between current vertex and start vertex.

  - Steps for BFS on a graph: